Wilfred Emmanuel-Jones: Honours

+Since 2022 he has been an Independent Governor on the Governing Council of the Royal Agricultural University.

 Politics and personal life

 Emmanuel-Jones failed to win the Chippenham constituency in the 2010 general election for the Conservative Party.

 He revealed on Question Time that he voted to leave the EU in the 2016 EU referendum.

 Emmanuel-Jones is married and the couple have a son and a daughter.
 He has an adult son from his first marriage.

 Popular culture

 Lincoln Lynch is depicted alongside Mary Seacole and George Arthur Roberts on products produced with the Black Farmer brand.